 So I used them with geometrical figures made from paper.

-I started arranging my composition from largest spots of colour and most important objects (teacups and lemons).
-After that I moved to tiny details.
+I started arranging my composition from the largest spots of colour and most important objects (teacups and lemons).
+After that, I moved to tiny details.

 This may look complicated since there’s a lot of little details, but actually, the entire process is quite easy and super fun!

-This is only the tip of the flat lay photography iceberg.
+This is only the tip of the flat lay photo iceberg.
 Try these ideas as they are, play with them, change them, distort them.

-Stay inspired and best of luck with your flat lay photography!
+Use them as a ground for your own unique projects or social media sites.
+Stay inspired and best of luck creating your own perfect flat lay photography!

 If you love these tips, take a look at our course to learn more Wow Factor Photography!